sematext/docs/docs/logagent/index.md

 - Deployable as a system service: systemd, upstart (Linux), or launchd (Mac OS X)
 - Docker Container
 - Deployement to Heroku as Heroku Log drain
-- Deployement to Cloud Foundry as Cloud Foundry Log drain (thus usable with Pivotal, Bluemix, etc.)
+- Deployement to Cloud Foundry as Cloud Foundry Log drain (thus usable with Pivotal, IBM Bluemix, etc.)

 #### API
 - Node.js module to integrate parsers into Node.js programs
-- logagent-js is a part of [Sematext Docker Agent](https://github.com/sematext/sematext-agent-docker) to parse container logs
+- logagent-js is a part of [Sematext Docker Agent](https://github.com/sematext/sematext-agent-docker) for parse container logs

 ### Related packages
 - [Sematext Agent for Docker](https://github.com/sematext/sematext-agent-docker) - collects metrics, events and logs from Docker API and CoreOS.
 Logagent-js is a component of sematext-agent-docker.
 More Information: [Innovative Docker Log Management](http://blog.sematext.com/2015/08/12/docker-log-management/)